superluminar-io/terraform-workshop/4-multi-environment/README.md

 # Multi Environment

 With custom modules, we already have reusable components ready for a multi-environment setup.
 So far, we have always deployed one Terraform stack.
-In this lab, we want to further improve the stack and deploy two stacks.
+In this lab, we want to further improve the codebase and deploy two stacks.

 ## Staging environment